Out of homelessness, into a hovel: Public money spent on Seattle houses with bugs, trash, no water

 Lax inspection rules

 We’re not going to get top quality.
-We’re getting fixer-uppers.” - Carolyn Malone
+We’re getting fixer-uppers.” - Mary Hackney

 The three rental-assistance programs that benefited many of Hackney’s clients — funded by the state departments of Commerce and Corrections, and another by Seattle — have a common flaw.